 First things first, for you to make an appropriate substitution for oregano in tonight’s dinner, let’s go over a few details that make oregano unique:

-• Oregano is a herb that is commonly used in both fresh and dried forms.
+• Oregano is commonly used in both fresh and dried forms.

 • The taste of oregano is bold, comforting, earthy, aromatic, and the perfect blend of sweet and bitter.